 Contamination of spirulina supplements with toxins from blue-green algae raises safety concerns.

-Some supplements are risky for everyone though.
-See my last video Safety of Noni and Mangosteen Juice.
+Some supplements are risky for everyone, though; see Safety of Noni & Mangosteen Juice.

 I’ve previously addressed green powders in:

-If one wants something to sprinkle on their popcorn I’d recommend chlorella instead (Is Chlorella Good for You?).
+If one wants something to sprinkle on their popcorn, I’d recommend chlorella instead (see Is Chlorella Good for You?).

-For more context, check out my associated blog post: Toxin Contamination of Spirulina Supplements.
+For further context, check out my associated blog post: Toxin Contamination of Spirulina Supplements.

 If you haven’t yet, you can subscribe to my videos for free by clicking here.
 Read our important information about translations here.